codatio/codat-docs/docs/bank-feeds-api/qbo-bank-feeds/qbo-bank-feeds-smb-user.md

    :::caution Limitation on pushing historic transactions

-   Bank feed start dates earlier than seven days ago are ignored.
-The integration only supports pushing historic bank transactions up to seven days old.
+   If the SMB user selects a bank feed start date older than seven days, it will be ignored.
+The integration only supports pushing historic transactions up to seven days old.

    :::